patentfox/cpp_notes/notes.md

 Initialization of `s3` is invalid as one of the operands to `+` has to be a string.
-This is not a problem for `s2`, as `s1 + "def"` yields a temporary string object which can be valid left operand to + operator.
+This is not a problem for `s2`, as `s1 + "def"` yields a temporary string object which can be valid left operand to + operator.\

-Be careful while mixing signed and unsigned types in comparison expressions.
+Also, single characters can be appended to string using `+` operator.

+Be very careful while mixing signed and unsigned types in comparison expressions.
 This prints `false` (0) as i is converted to `unsigned int` which wraps up to a very large number.

 ```cpp
 int i = -10;